 5. Additional ingredients and preparations: If you are cooking the halibut with additional ingredients or using a marinade, it may also impact the cooking time.
 It is important to consider the time needed for these additional elements to cook or for the flavors to infuse into the fish.

-See also How to cook tomatillos for salsa
+See also How long to cook a 6 lbs turkey breast

 Tips for cooking halibut on the stove